ashleysally00/-job-search-data-scraper-Indeed/README.md

-# Job Search Data Scraper
+# Job Search Web Scraper Indeed

+## Project Origins
+This project was completed as part of the "Scrape and analyze data analyst job requirements with Python" guided project on Coursera.
+You can create your own version of this project by enrolling in the course at [Coursera](https://www.coursera.org/learn/scrape-job-postings-data-analyst/home/module/1).

 ## Project Overview
-A Python-based job search data extraction tool that demonstrates web scraping, data processing, and CSV file handling for jobs on Indeed.
+A Python-based job search data extraction tool that demonstrates web scraping, data processing, and CSV file handling.
+The project was developed using Jupyter Notebook and focuses on scraping job postings from Indeed.com.

-## Process Overview

 ### 1. URL Generation
 - Takes position and location parameters